Advantages, disadvantages and musings

 Lack of exceptions This was intentional.
 Instead of an exception mechanism, you get error codes from functions.

 Based on the pros and cons we have discovered with Go, it makes sense to use it in these kinds of applications:

 - High load websites or web services with simple business logic

 - High-performance components for Android and, in the future, iOS

 - Education – a good, easy introduction to learning a programming language

-- Revel is a high-productive web framework for the Go language.
+Revel is a highly productive web framework for the Go language.

 Syncthing is an open-source file synchronization client/server application written in Go.